Utah State vs. Hawaii NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Aggies have covered the spread once this season when favored by 5.5 points or more (in two chances).

-- When Utah State scores more than 31.8 points, it is 2-0 against the spread and 2-0 overall.
+- When Utah State puts up more than 31.8 points, it is 2-0 against the spread and 2-0 overall.

-- When Utah State piles up more than 448.3 yards, the team is 2-0 against the spread and 2-0 overall.
+- Utah State is 2-0 against the spread and 2-0 overall when the team totals more than 448.3 yards.

 - This year, the Aggies have 11 turnovers, seven fewer than the Rainbow Warriors have takeaways (18).